 To effectively operate our school, a monthly tuition is charged.
-Our congregation has made every attempt to keep this as low as possible.
-Much of your child's education is being paid by the congregation.
-In effect, every child enrolled in our school has already received a scholarship covering much of the cost of his/her education.
-We do ask that the tuition payments charged be paid in a regular and timely manner through TADS.
+Our congregation has made every attempt to keep this as low as possible by subsidizing the majority of the cost of education.
+In effect, every child enrolled in our school has already received a scholarship covering much of the cost of his/her education, which is generally around \$7,500 annually.

+We ask that tuition payments be paid in a regular and timely manner through TADS.
 This program will automatically withdraw tuition payments from a designated account upon your approval.
 Continued enrollment at our school will depend in part on regular payment of tuition unless other arrangements have been worked out with the School Board.
 Tuition payments and fees are as follows: